Rupak-Paul/CS6150-Questions/Week_10.md

 The campus is represented as an `n x m` grid, where each cell represents a specific area.
 Some areas are accessible (represented by `.`), while others are blocked due to construction or safety reasons (represented by `#`).
 There are two hospitals on campus, marked as `H1` and `H2` in the grid.
 Your current location on campus can be fetched using GPS and represented as `X` in the grid.

-You can move between accessible areas, Going from one location to an adjacent location takes exactly **2 minutes**.
+You can move between accessible areas, Going from one location to an adjacent location takes approximately **2 minutes**.
 Your task is to help the developers by writing an algorithm that determines which hospital, `H1` or `H2`, is closer from your current location `X`, and calculates the minimum time required to reach it.

 If it is possible to reach one or both hospitals, the algorithm should output the name of the closest hospital (`H1` or `H2`) and the minimum time taken to reach it.
 If both hospitals are equidistant, prioritize `H1`.
 If neither hospital can be reached, return `-1`.